jeffAwesome/AxShorten/README.md

 ##EXAMPLE USAGE

 ```
-  // Get Reference to  Element first
   var exampleElement = document.querySelector('.element-container');
   new AxShorten({elem: exampleElement, characterLimit: 150});

-  /*
+'''
-  	This will shorten the element to 150 characters.
+The above example will shorten your text block to 150 characters.

-  	the default character limit is 100.
+The default character limit is 100 characters.
+You can leave this option
-  */
+off and have your text block shortened to 100 characters.
+'''

   new AxShorten({elem: exampleElement});